armerlan/Prediction-of-Anomalies-in-Red-Blood-Cells/README.md

 This will save the .exe to a new folder called 'build'.
 The first run of the application might take a couple of minutes to open due to system checks.

-[!NOTE]
+> [!NOTE]
-1. The segmentation process takes a couple of minutes to complete during which the progress bar stays stuck at 30% since it was challenging to obtain the progress while the Cellpose model is running in the background.
+> 1. The segmentation process takes a couple of minutes to complete, during which the progress bar remains at 30%, since it was challenging to obtain progress information while the Cellpose model is running in the background.
-2. The better the reconstruction, the better will be the segmentation and prediction results.
+> 2. The better the reconstruction, the better the segmentation and prediction results.

 ## Copyright